GIANTCRAB/gitlabby-dockerish-laravel/en/continuous-integration/installation.md

 ## Installation steps

 1. Pull your remote branch related of the issue.
-2. Copy the `scripts/continuous-integration` files and drop them in your GitLab repository local folder.
+2. Copy the [Continuous integration](../../scripts/continuous-integration) files and drop them in your GitLab repository local folder.
-3. Commit the recent added files in your local enviroment.
+3. Commit the recent added files in your local environment.
 4. Push your local changes to your repository.

 <hr>